berke09/Cisco-Packet-Tracer/README.md

 ### 7️⃣ **Wireless Configuration**
 The **Wireless Configuration** section demonstrates the setup of wireless networks, including access points, wireless routers, and associated security configurations.
 These setups will show how to implement wireless connectivity and security in various environments.

-### 7️⃣ **Multi-Area OSPF Configuration**
-This section covers the configuration of **OSPF (Open Shortest Path First)** in a multi-area setup.
-The configurations demonstrate how to divide a network into different OSPF areas, improving network scalability and efficiency.
-It includes setting up the backbone area (Area 0) and connecting multiple areas such as Area 1 and Area 2, as well as configuring Area Border Routers (ABRs) to facilitate communication between areas.
-This configuration is ideal for large networks that require hierarchical routing for better management and optimized routing performance.